apostrophecms/apostrophe-cli/README.md

 #### Run other Apostrophe-flavored command-line tasks

-To run an Apostrophe command-line task with the apostrophe-cli, which are conventionally run `node app.js <namespace>:<task name>`, execute the following from any location within a project's directory:
+To run an Apostrophe command-line task with the apostrophe-cli, which are conventionally run like this: `node app.js <namespace>:<task name>`, you may instead execute the following from any location within a project's directory:
 ```bash
 apostrophe <namespace>:<task name>
 ```

 The apostrophe-cli assumes the `apostrophe` namespace when executing tasks.
-This means that if a task is in the `apostrophe` namespace (such as the `apostrophe:reset` task), simply execute:
+This means that if a task is in the `apostrophe` namespace (such as the `apostrophe:reset` task), you can simply execute:
 ```bash
 apostrophe <task name>
 ```